figuedmundo/medirect-postman-framework/README.md

 ## CI/CD Integration
 This project includes a GitHub Actions workflow for running the tests in a CI/CD pipeline.
 The workflow is defined in [`.github/workflows/api-tests.yml`](.github/workflows/api-tests.yml).

+The test results html is saved as artifact everytime new code is pushed to main branch

 ## Workflow Steps
 1. **Checkout repo**: Checks out the repository.